cepthomas/c_emb_lua/README.md

 A minimal example of a C embedded executable with lua script processor.

 - Pure C99 which should compile anywhere, including small embedded systems - basically anywhere you can compile lua.
-- There is a QMake/mingw project included to build it for demonstration purposes.
+- A VS Code workspace using mingw and CMake is supplied.
+Your PATH needs to include mingw.
 - It supports only windows (search WIN32) right now but should be easy to convert to linux or bare metal.
 - CLI pretends to be a serial port.